What are gifts from surplus income?

 - The gift must form part of your normal expenditure.

-- The gift must me made out of income (not capital).
+- The gift must be made out of income (not capital).

-- The gift leaves you with enough income to maintain your normal standard of living (Please note this condition must be satisfied without resorting to the use of capital).
+- The gift leaves you with enough income to maintain your normal standard of living (Please note this condition must be satisfied without resorting to the use of capital, which is prohibited).

 Tax planning with gifts from surplus income

-Gifts from surplus income can be a very powerful exemption, and it’s a strategy that’s quite underused as many people don’t know about it.
+Gifts from surplus income can be a very powerful exemption, and it’s a strategy that’s quite underused as many people don’t know about it or may feel it's too complex for them.
 With pensions becoming subject to inheritance tax from April 2027, it’s something that you might want to think about for your own tax and estate planning.